beerose/blog/content/posts/stripe-with-blitz/post.md

 - Create a new checkout session with the Stripe SDK on the backend
 - Get an URL from the newly created session and redirect the user to this URL.

-All of it is perfectly described in Stripe's docs, so I won't go into details.
+Stripe docs already perfectly describe all of it, so I won't go into details.
 Stripe's documentation is one of the best I ever saw, and I think you can find all the information you want there.
 I recommend checking out those two links to learn more about subscriptions with Checkout and sample integrations:

 - [Subscriptions with Checkout](https://stripe.com/docs/billing/subscriptions/checkout)
 - [Integration builder](https://stripe.com/docs/checkout/integration-builder)

 As I mentioned, this post is not a tutorial.
-It's more of a dev story of how to put it all together with a Blitz application.
+It's more of a dev diary of how to put it all together with a Blitz application.
 The following steps cover what to do on the Blitz project side to add Stripe.
 For how to create a Stripe account and product, check out [Stripe's docs](https://stripe.com/docs/billing/subscriptions/overview).

 ### Installing Stripe's dependencies